 The Funding Deposit Account was created by state law and consists of excess contribution collected by the Fund.
 The excess funds earn interest at the board approved actuarial valuation rate and are credited to the fund at least once a year.
 These funds are due to the Fund freezing the employer rate at a higher rate than actuarially required.
-The excess funds can be used for the following purposes: (1) reduce the unfunded accrued liability, (2) reduce the present value of future normal, and/or (3) pay all or a portion of any future net direct employer contributions.
-The Funding Deposit Account balance as of June 30, 2020 and 2019 was \$10,803,791 and \$9,429,752, respectively.
+The excess funds can be used for the following purposes: (1) reduce the unfunded accrued liability, (2) reduce the present value of future normal, and/or (3) pay all or a portion of any future net direct employer contributions or (4) to provide for cost of living increases, in accordance with applicable law.
+The Funding Deposit Account balance as of June 30, 2021 and 2020 was \$6,218,667 and \$10,803,791, respectively.